egilber2/WiFi_Locationing/wifi_locNB.md

 rf_fit2 <- saveRDS(rf_fit2, "rf_fit2.rds")
 ```

+Having saved the rather large Random Forest model as a much smaller RDS file, we'll read in the RDS file so we can assess the model's performance.

 ``` r
 #-Read in Random Forest model and view results
 rf_fit2 <- readRDS("rf_fit2.rds")
 ```

+Looking at the model output we can see that we've achieved 89% prediction accuracy.
+This is a significant improvement over our previous result of 86% accuracy.

 ``` r
 plot(rf_fit2)